 Nicole Smith

-Why it works: A must-do for all runners!
+and core, Liz Hilliard, certified Pilates instructor, and creator and owner of the: A must-do for all runners!
 This move betters pelvic stability, glute strength, and hamstring strength—all crucial for powerful, stable strides.
 Because it targets the posterior chain (or back of the body) it also counteracts our typically seated position.

 How to do it: Place legs inside the Pilates ring and lie faceup on the floor, pressing the head, back, and hands into the floor with the feet flat and knees bent.
-Evenly press inner against the ring.
+Evenly press outward against the ring.
 Slowly lift the hips off the floor, one segment of the spine at a time.
 Pause, then slowly lower back to the floor.
 Repeat.
 Do 10 reps.

 Headshot of Donna Raskin